benjaminhuanghuang/go-postgreSQL-docker-bank/_notes/15-user-table.md

 # Add users table with unique & foreign key constraints in PostgreSQL

+> Add user table and create migration

-Add user table, one user can have multiple account
+User table schema, one user can have multiple account
 ```
 Table users as U {
   username varchar [pk]